-NW Insurance Council and the Insurance Information Institute offer these common-sense tips for your Super Bowl or other party gatherings:
+NW Insurance Council and the Insurance Information Institute offer these commonsense tips:

 - Familiarize yourself with your state's social host liability laws, which vary from state to state. - Encourage guests to pick a designated driver so that he or she can drive other guests home.
 If you're attending a party and plan to drink alcohol, make arrangements in advance for a sober driver to take you home. - Be a responsible host or hostess and limit your own alcohol intake so you can judge your guests' sobriety. - Consider hiring a professional bartender, since most are trained to recognize signs of intoxication and may be better able to limit consumption by your guests. - Offer non-alcoholic drinks and always serve food during the party.
-Stop serving alcohol toward the end of the evening and switch to coffee, tea, water and soft drinks. - If guests drink too much or seem too tired to drive home, arrange a ride with a sober guest, a cab or a ride share, or have them sleep over at your home.
+Stop serving alcohol toward the end of the evening and switch to coffee, tea and soft drinks. - If guests drink too much or seem too tired to drive home, arrange a ride with a sober guest, have them sleep at your home or call them a cab. - Consider installing an app on your smartphone to summon ride sharing services like Uber or Lyft, so you can have a car come to retrieve any guests you believe should not be driving on their own.

-- Consider installing an app on your smartphone to summon ride sharing services like Uber or Lyft, so you can have a car come to retrieve any guests you believe should not be driving on their own. - Talk to the young adults in your home set rules and make sure you know what is happening in your home while you're away. - Ensure safe walkways by shoveling snow to make a path or raking or sweeping leaves and other debris away from porches, decks, sidewalks and driveways.
+- Talk to the young adults in your home set rules and make sure you know what is happening in your home while you're away. - Ensure safe walkways by shoveling snow to make a path or raking or sweeping leaves and other debris away from porches, decks, sidewalks and driveways.
 Also, keep walkways well lit.

 For more information about your Homeowners or Renters insurance policy or your liability limits, contact your insurance company or agent.
-For more information about how to protect your family and home, call NW Insurance Council at (800) 664-4942.
+For more information about insurance and how to protect your family and home, call NW Insurance Council at (800) 664-4942.

-NW Insurance Council is a nonprofit, public-education and public policy organization funded by member insurance companies serving Washington, Oregon and Idaho.
+NW Insurance Council is a nonprofit, insurer-supported organization providing information about home, auto, business and personal insurance to consumers, media and public policymakers in Washington, Oregon and Idaho.